-Thousands of hand crafted pennants are decorating the historic Devon town of Dartmouth, in a unique stitchery project where people from around the world have contributed crafty creations linked to the Mayflower story.
+Thousands of hand-crafted pennants decorated the historic Devon town of Dartmouth, in a unique stitchery project where people from around the world contributed crafty creations linked to the Mayflower story.

-More than 5,000 hand–made pennants, made by 152 people from across the globe, are being hung around Dartmouth as part of the commemoration of the sailing of the Mayflower – a blaze of colourful bunting that is transforming the town.
+More than 5,000 hand–made pennants, made by 152 people from across the globe, were hung around Dartmouth as part of the commemoration of the sailing of the Mayflower – a blaze of colourful bunting that transformed the town.

 Project Lead Marilyn Bird said: “What started over coffee with Rose Williams of the Stitchery Group as an exciting idea to involve the Dartmouth community has now become a international explosion of pennant-making magnificence which now adorns our town with imagination and colour.”

-The whole team includes makers, hangers and a pinning-on team who all battled 2,250 metres of hanging tape and 50,000 metres of thread.
-The project was launched with finance from Cllr Jonathon Hawkin’s Community fund and the pennants are strung together on binding supplied by Michael Madigan of Appeal Blinds.
+The whole team included makers, hangers and a pinning-on team who all battled 2,250 metres of hanging tape and 50,000 metres of thread.
+The project was launched with finance from Cllr Jonathon Hawkin’s Community fund and the pennants were strung together on binding supplied by Michael Madigan of Appeal Blinds.

-Many of the fabrics used were repurposed and include tea towels, tablecloths, shirts, and even the handkerchiefs of the late husband of one member of the core team.
-The first pennant was made in February 2018, so the display is the result of hours of work over two and a half years.
+Many of the fabrics used were repurposed and included tea towels, tablecloths, shirts, and even the handkerchiefs of the late husband of one member of the core team.
+The first pennant was made in February 2018, so the display was the result of hours of work over two-and-a-half years.

-Pennants have also been donated from far and wide, people responded to the Mayflower story by sending pennants from the USA, New Zealand, Japan, Ireland, Europe, Eire, Africa and Australia, as well as throughout the UK.
+Pennants were also donated from far and wide, people responded to the Mayflower story by sending pennants from the USA, New Zealand, Japan, Ireland, Europe, Eire, Africa and Australia, as well as throughout the UK.

 In May 2019 a group of Mayflower descendants from the US visited Dartmouth and presented six beautiful pennants to hang alongside the collection.
 There are now 5,315 in total.